Andrija Živković: Senior team

 Živković made his debut for the Serbia national football team on 11 October 2013, becoming the youngest player in the history of Serbian team to make a debut.

 In June 2018, Živković was included in the final 23-man squad for the 2018 FIFA World Cup, where he appeared in a match against Brazil.

 In November 2022, he was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in all three group stage matches, against Brazil, Cameroon, and Switzerland.
-He provided two assists in a group stage match against Cameroon, which ended in a 3-3 draw.
+He provided two assists in a group stage match against Cameroon, which ended in a 3–3 draw.
+Serbia finished fourth in the group.

+Žikvović was selected in Serbia's squad for the UEFA Euro 2024.
+He played in all three group stage matches, against England, Slovenia and Denmark.
 Serbia finished fourth in the group.